Emergency Community Support Fund FAQ

 - How will decisions about the funding be made?
 How quickly can we anticipate a decision?

-All funding allocations will be made public on or before July 31, 2020.
+All funding allocations will be made public by late November.
 Please reach out to your local United Way Centraide for additional information regarding their application process timelines.

 - May we apply to United Way Centraides, Community Foundations and Canadian Red Cross?